 Colds and Diabetes: If you have diabetes, catching colds can make your condition worse.
 Here's what you can do to stay well.

-Fostr Multispeciality Hospital provides Best Diabetes Treatment in Panathur, Bangalore, for anyone regardless of the type of diabetes they may have, type 1, type 2, gestational, or any other special types of diabetes.
+Fostr Multispeciality Hospital provides Best Diabetes Treatment, for anyone regardless of the type of diabetes they may have, type 1, type 2, gestational, or any other special types of diabetes.
 Treatment and education is also available for people who have prediabetes to help prevent or delay its onset.

-We have the Best Diabetologists in Panathur, Bellandur and Fostr is the Best Diabetic Hospital in Bangalore.
+We have the Diabetologists and Fostr is the Diabetic Hospital.
 We Offer High quality Treatment at Very Low Cost by our expert Diabetic doctors who has plenty of experience in this field.Book An Appointment now and get offers.